What is Pump and Dump?

 3. “Wrong number” scheme

 The “wrong number” method is a new pump and dump scheme.
 Some people may receive voicemails from strangers with a “hot” investment tip to a friend.
-The fraudsters want to pursue that the voicemail was accidentally left on your phone.
+The fraudsters want you to believe that the voicemail was accidentally left on your phone.
 However, it is a targeted action to attract the attention of potential investors to a particular stock and boost the demand for this stock.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.